How to Make HTTP Requests Through Tor with Python

 Tor is not just a tool for bypassing restrictions; it’s a cornerstone of privacy on the internet.
 From journalists working in oppressive regimes to developers building secure applications, Tor is widely used for anonymity and bypassing censorship.
 It allows you to mask your IP address, avoid surveillance, and access region-restricted content.

 However, integrating Tor into your Python projects isn’t as straightforward as flipping a switch.
 It requires careful configuration and a solid understanding of the tools involved.
-Today, I’ll guide you through two robust methods to make HTTP requests via Tor: using the requests library with a SOCKS5 proxy and leveraging the stem library for advanced control.
+Today, I’ll guide you through two solid methods to make HTTP requests via Tor: using the requests library with a SOCKS5 proxy and Using the stem library for advanced control.
 By the end, you’ll have all the tools you need to bring the power of Tor into your Python workflows.

-🔐 Security Note: Tor anonymizes your traffic but does not encrypt it beyond the Tor network.
+πŸ” Security Note: Tor anonymizes your traffic but does not encrypt it beyond the Tor network.
 Always use HTTPS to protect the data you send and receive.

 Getting Tor Up and Running